pgailinas/dip-ai-image-detection/docs/index.md

 The dataset is organized using metadata-driven control to preserve class balance, source identity, reproducibility, and separation between training and final evaluation data.

-## Models and Experiments

-The tutorial evaluates multiple classical machine learning models using the normalized 26-feature DIP representation.

-The workflow includes:

-- Baseline classifier comparison
-- Cross-validation evaluation
-- Hyperparameter tuning
-- Independent test-set evaluation
-- ROC and AUC analysis
-- Feature-level experiments
-- Source-pair robustness analysis

-The final stages focus not only on overall model performance, but also on understanding how feature behavior and dataset composition influence generalization.

 ## Evaluation and Results

 <table>